 Valley oak woodland is composed of the Quercus lobata woodland alliance and is considered a sensitive biotic community by CDFW.
 It is dominated by a canopy of valley oak, with an understory consisting primarily of native and non-native grasses and forbs described for California annual grassland.
-Some of the grading violations occurred within this habitat type, including the unpermitted addition of buildings and horse facilities (e.g., arena, corrals), along with the addition of unpermitted culverts under an improved road that have not been evaluated for jurisdictional status.
+Some grading violations occurred within this habitat type, including the unpermitted addition of buildings and horse facilities (e.g., arena, corrals) along with unpermitted culverts under an improved road that have not been evaluated for jurisdictional status.
 Work should adhere to Condition 14 within the SCVHP.
-Impacts to valley oak woodland occurred at V-11 and V-13 and include grading and site development.
+Impacts to valley oak woodland occurred at V-6, V-11, V-13, V-19, and include grading and site development and culvert install.
 These impacts are set to be legalized.

-Common wildlife species observed within the valley oak woodland community on the project site include acorn woodpecker (Melanerpes formicivorous), mourning dove (Zenaida macroura), and red-tailed hawk (Buteo jamaicensis).
+Common wildlife species observed within valley oak woodland on the project site include acorn woodpecker (Melanerpes formicivorous), mourning dove (Zenaida macroura), and red-tailed hawk (Buteo jamaicensis).

-The valley oak woodland community accounts for approximately 7.89 acres on the project site, 6.23 of which are permanent impacts (set to be legalized) and 1.588 temporary impacts (Appendix K).
+The valley oak woodland community accounts for approximately 4.94 acres on the project site, 4.92 acres of which are permanent impacts (set to be legalized) and 0.02 acre is temporary impacts (Appendix K).